About

-I’m John G. Norman; this is my blog and the site for my “flag of convenience” consultancy, 7fff LLC.
-I’m the Chief Software Architect at Iora Health; to learn more about what we’re doing at Iora, check out some of the articles here: http://www.iorahealth.com/Press.html, in particular, the one from the New Yorker magazine.
+I’m John G. Norman.
+I’m the Vice President of Technology at Iora Health; I also serve as Iora's Security Officer. to learn more about what we’re doing at Iora, check out some of the articles here; in particular, the ones from the New Yorker magazine and from the New York Times.

-7fff is the hexadecimal representation of the largest number that can be represented in sixteen bits (signed two’s complement).
+People have asked me about the name of this site: 7fff is the hexadecimal representation of the largest number that can be represented in sixteen bits (signed two’s complement).
 You might know this value better as 32767 decimal.
+I had kind of a crush on 32767 when I was in high school.
+I like "7fff" because it's easy to type and easy to remember -- and it gets a bit of a laugh from nerds.

 I have no relation whatsoever to the science fiction author John Frederick Lange, Jr., who goes by the pen name John Norman.
 I am also not the same person as the John Norman who is the head of e-learning at Cambridge in the UK.
 Yet I am (still) that same John Norman who studied English Literature at Harvard and later taught at Ohio State, where I was, towards the end, Director of the Computers in Composition and Literature program.
 More recently I’ve taught media studies at the New School in New York City, and engineering at Harvard Extension and at the University of Minnesota.